neutmute/loggly-csharp/readme.md

 	Install-Package loggly-csharp

-**Note** Version 3.5 has completely broken compatibility with prior versions to bring major improvements.
-Any existing code targeting versions < 3.0 will require modification.

 ## Configuration via app.Config
 Configuration may be done via your app.config.
 The minimal amount config you require is to specify your `customerToken`: